The Haunting Success of Ten Thirty One Productions: A ThoroUgh exploration Post-Shark Tank

 Founder Melissa Carbone didn’t just dream up haunted hayrides—she built a horror empire.

 Before launching Ten Thirty One, Carbone worked in media sales.
-One Halloween, she realized people were hungry for excellent horror experiences.
+One Halloween, she realized people were hungry for high-quality horror experiences.
 So she turned that insight into a multimillion-dollar idea.

 Her superpowers: